 Issued on 17 December 2017, iOS 11.2.1 fixed bugs and addressed some security issues.

 There were complaints that it caused issues with battery life.

 iOS 11.2 was rushed out by Apple after a bug in iOS 11 started to cause iPhones to crash at midnight on 2 December. iOS 11.2 fixed that bug - which we discuss in more detail below.

-The update also adds support for Apple Pay Cash in the US - the mobile to mobile payment system will be available in the UK some time in 2018, we assume.
-In fact, with Apple Pay Cash appearing on some of our iPhones already we think the launch coud be immanent.
+The update also adds support for Apple Pay Cash in the US - the mobile to mobile payment system will be available in the UK sometime in 2018, we assume.
+In fact, with Apple Pay Cash appearing on some of our iPhones already we think the launch could be imminent.

 The 11.2 update also adds support for faster 7.5W wireless charging on the iPhone X, iPhone 8 and 8 Plus.
 You'll need a Qi-compatible charging pad to take advantage of the new feature.
 Apple intends to launch its own charging pad at some point in 2018.
 Read more about the AirPower here.

 Another change in iOS 11.2 is a pop-up that appears when you turn off Wi-Fi or Bluetooth indicating that the services haven't actually been switched off.

 And iOS 11.2 fixes the I.T. autocorrect bug mentioned below.